DrewWing/EDrewcatedGuesser/docs/Conventions.md

 ## Markdown Files
 All Markdown files and other documentation media should be in the `docs` folder (except `README.md` and licensing stuff).
+Images relating to markdown files should be in `docs/images`.

 ## Python Code